mixpanel/docs/pages/docs/features/session-replay.md

 | text | Non-input text | Masked (cannot be unmasked) | Unmasked, with the ability to mask specific text elements |
 | Non-text elements | Video and image elements | Blocked by default, with the ability to unblock specific non-text elements | Blocked by default, with the ability to unblock specific non-text elements |

-### Mask Everything Mode (Mixpanel’s Session Replay default privacy setting)
+### Mask Everything Mode (Session Replay default privacy setting)

-By default, Mixpanel attempts to mask all HTML text and user input text when you enable Session Replay.
+By default, Mixpanel attempts to mask all HTML texts and user input text when you enable Session Replay.
 This masked content on your webpage is replaced with [****].

 Here is an example of what “Mask Text Mode” could look like: